simonh1000/simonh1000.github.io/_posts/2015-10-20-angular2-one-way-data-binding.md

 Horrified!
 That seemed to be the collective reaction when the Angular team announced two-way data binding would _not_ be directly present in Angular2.
 Since then, the team have worked hard to reassure the community.

-However, one-way binding is attracting ever more devotees.
+However, one-way data flows are attracting ever more devotees.
 This pattern has been popularised by [React](https://facebook.github.io/react/) / [Redux](http://redux.js.org/), and is epitomised by [Elm](http://elm-lang.org/).
 One-way binding, coupled with a single (immutable) source of state truth, is increasingly seen as a route to faster, [hot reloadable](https://www.youtube.com/watch?v=xsSnOQynTHs), testable code, while enabling stunning (time-travelling) debug tools.

 What would a one-way, single state pattern look like in Angular2?
-This post seeks to emulate the basic patterns in first four examples from [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/).
-I don't know whether this is the one-way pattern envisaged by the Angular team, so this may be more charicature than model code.
+This post seeks to emulate the basic patterns in the first four examples from [The Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/).

 ## The basic pattern